MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_createquery.md

 #### - hRTQuery [in]

  A handle to the query that the driver should use anytime it calls back into the Direct3D runtime.

+#### - pCreateQuery [in]

+ A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff541685">D3D10DDIARG_CREATEQUERY</a> structure that describes the parameters that the user-mode display driver uses to create a query.

 ## -returns